Coco Levy Fund scam: The Coco Levy litigations

 The Coco Levy Case (Sandiganbayan Civil Case No. 33) is subdivided into a total of eight cases that involve different parties and properties.
-Arguably, the most important case is Case No. 33-F, which involves 51% of the shares of mega-conglomerate San Miguel Corporation.
-This majority stake at San Miguel has been further subdivided into three separate litigations, each of which reaching the Supreme Court in highly contentious proceedings.
+Arguably, the most important case is Case No. 33-F, which involves 51% of the shares of mega-conglomerate San Miguel Corporation (SMC).
+This majority stake at SMC had been further subdivided into three separate litigations, each of which reaching the Supreme Court in highly contentious proceedings.

-The first case involved 4% of San Miguel shares, which, in the case of San Miguel Corporation vs. Sandiganbayan, was awarded by the Supreme Court to the government.
+The first case involved 4% of SMC shares, which, in the case of San Miguel Corporation vs. Sandiganbayan, was awarded by the Supreme Court to the government.
 The second case, Republic of the Philippines vs. Sandiganbayan and Eduardo Cojuangco Jr., involved a 20% block that the Supreme Court, voting 7–4, awarded to Eduardo "Danding" Cojuangco.
 In 2012, the Supreme Court issued a decision in Philippine Coconut Producers Federation, Inc. (COCOFED) vs. Republic of the Philippines, where the Court, voting 11–0, declared that the remaining 27% of San Miguel is owned by the government.
 (Note: The 27% had been diluted to 24% due to the government's failure to subscribe to the increased authorized capital stock of San Miguel.)

 On December 10, 2014, the Supreme Court reaffirmed its September 4, 2012, decision to award to farmers the coco levy fund.

-On 18 December 2024, the Sandiganbayan rejected six civil cases "due to inordinate delay in the proceedings."
+On December 18, 2024, the Sandiganbayan rejected six civil cases "due to inordinate delay in the proceedings."
+The decision was penned by Geraldine Econg, whom President Bongbong Marcos appointed as Sandiganbayan presiding judge in January 2025.
+Judy Taguiwalo of the Campaign Against the Return of the Marcoses and Martial Law protested Econg's appointment, stating "With Econg now at the helm of the Sandiganbayan, we can expect more dismissals of the Marcoses' ill-gotten wealth cases".
+On March 17, 2026, another civil case was dismissed due to inordinate delays.